mawaddahH/Belt-Exam---2/README.md

 - `Test Scenario` : Verify the error message function for the credit card number
 - `Test case` : Check if the error message displayed `Invalid Credit Card Number` when the user enters the wrong credit card number.

-I started the test from step zero `Open the browser` to the final step click on the `Agree & Place Order` button in living trust Application form, here is the screenshot of the test case steps (workflow):
+I started the test from step zero `Open the browser` to the final step click on the `Agree & Place Order` button in the living trust Application form, here is the screenshot of the test case steps (workflow):

 <p align="center">